 - Bake a cake from scratch and make a turkey with all the fixings (This is a long-shot!).

-- Recycle, Reuse, Reduce - Give The Boot To My Carbon Footprint (Check - On-Going, I Am Re-Doubling Efforts In 2012)!
+- Recycle, Reuse, Reduce - Give The Boot To My Carbon Footprint (Check - On-Going)!

 - Travel to Great Britain for Wimbledon.
-(Have attended the Austranlian Open!)
+(Have attended the Australian Open!)

 - Travel to New York for the U.S. Open Tennis Championships.